 It has the first and only available official recording of 'Lyke Wake Dirge' which was a popular 70's live track for Steeleye.
 The interesting new arrangements are ('Hard Times of Old England' & 'When I was On Horseback'); The 'as intended' lyrics to 'Let Her Go Down'; the extended version of One Misty Moisty Morning (with the 'Flower of Edinburgh' tune); Long Lankin - with the additional Peter Knight solo at the end (reflecting the live version); The more contemporary version of 'Blackleg Miner' as was played live from mid 80's; John Barleycorn (sung by Rick) & The Weaver with drums and finally it has a hidden track 'Rosebud In June'.
 Click on image to buy from Park Records.
 Also on Spotify etc.

 The first Steeleye 'Greatest Hits' collection, and apart from an Australian LP only release ('Recollections' - 1981) and Parcel of Steeleye Span (above), was the only other way to get the Parcel of Rogues outtake 'Bonny Moorhen' and a live version of 'The Wife Of Ushers Well' (1975) together until the new 12dic box set.

 A Park Records 'Greatest Hits' covering their time as Steeleye's Record Company (since 1994).
 Has two non album tracks which are available together for the first time: A studio outtake from 1995 Time album ('Golden Vanity') and a 2015 single only release ('Somewhere along the Road').
 The rest are album tracks.
 Click on image to buy from Park Records, also on Spotify.

 This concert has not been released on CD or DVD sadly but is available to watch on Youtube (Part 1 is HERE) .
-Features the tunes 'Eb ENglish' and 'Picnic', both written by Peter Knight that he had recorded on a solo CD; The version of 'We Poor Labouring Men' is a slightly more uptempo version than eventually appeared on Bedlam Born; 'Lowlands of Holland' sung by Gay is a slower stripped back version.
-A remastered CD release would be nice given the lack of Live material from the 90's.
+Features the tunes 'Eb ENglish' and 'Picnic', both written by Peter Knight (for a solo CD).
+The version of 'We Poor Labouring Men' is a more uptempo version than eventually appeared on Bedlam Born.
+'Lowlands of Holland' sung by Gay is a slower stripped back version.
+A remastered CD release would be nice given the lack of live material from the 90's.